checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 `B'` to denote basic blocks.

-Note: The analysis treats two variables having the same name but different declarations are treated as distinct from each other.
+Note: The analysis treats two variables having the same name but different declarations as distinct from each other.

 The dataflow analysis tracks all null-terminated array variables local to a function along with their bounds expressions.
 The dataflow facts that flow